 However, this is still Park MGM.
 You are connected to a full casino floor, large restaurant portfolio, entertainment venues, and heavy foot traffic.
 The Reserve minimizes noise at rest — it does not eliminate the size or movement of the property.

 The tradeoff is scale.
-You gain atmosphere and calm inside your room environment but still navigate a major Strip resort when moving around.
+You gain atmosphere and calm inside your room environment but you still have to navigate a full casino resort.

 The Reserve earns its differentiator for controlled exposure to casino energy.